NVIDIA/aistore/docs/getting_started.md

-  cli-autocompletions            Add CLI autocompletions cli                            Build CLI ('ais' binary) deploy                         Build 'aisnode' and deploy the specified numbers of local AIS proxies and targets deploy-docker                  Deploy AIS cluster inside the dockers ...
+  cli-autocompletions            Add CLI autocompletions cli                            Build CLI ('ais' binary) deploy                         Build 'aisnode' and deploy the specified numbers of local AIS proxies and targets deploy-docker                  run AIS cluster consisting of one or more `aisnode` containers ...
 ...